matteocitterio/LSN_Citterio/LSN_6/Readme.md

 ## How to use my code

+- To compile the code: `make`
+- To clean the folder from '*.o' and '*.exe' files, hit 'make clean'

 To launch a simulation, just run `./simulation.sh`.
 This simple bash script contains:

 ``` bash